 There are direct flights daily from Quito and Guayaquil to Baltra and San Cristobal’s airports.
 Flights are typically included in the cruise package, so everything lines up seamlessly, and you’ll be exploring the islands in no time.
 Find out more: Ecuador to Galapagos Islands Cruise – The Perfect Combination Tour

-Breakfast and lunch are served buffet-style while dinner offers a choice of soup, entree and dessert.
+Breakfast and lunch are served buffet-style while dinner offers a choice of soup, entree, and dessert.
 One evening you will enjoy a barbecue buffet dinner atop the Legend’s Moon Deck.
-Be sure to stick around after the dinner for a fascinating stargazing lecture.
+Be sure to stick around after dinner for a fascinating stargazing lecture.

 Your first stop is Bartolome Island, an otherworldly volcanic landform with little vegetation and wildlife.
 The ascent of 372 steps takes a little less than an hour as you learn about the different volcanic parasitic cones that make up the island.
 At the summit, experience breathtaking panoramic views and the chance to see the Pinnacle Rock at sunset.
 The Pinnacle Rock was also one of my favorite places for snorkeling!

 South Plaza Island

 South Plaza Island is an easy hike and offers you a chance to see some incredible wildlife.
 There is much more vegetation than Bartolome, here.
 And the Opuntia Cactus serves as a primary food source for land iguanas during the dry season.
 The rocks and cliffs are popular sunbathing and nesting places for sea lions, swallow-tailed gulls and Nazca boobies.